Amboss Case Study

 Amboss relies on receiving network information through peer-to-peer “gossip” between lightning nodes.
 This information is then indexed and displayed on the Amboss explorer.
 Being able to receive a constant stream of high-quality data with high uptime enables Amboss to provide their core service: helping users coordinate and make good decisions on the Lightning Network.

 As a lightning-first company, Amboss receives all customer payments as lightning payments.
-For any business that receives lightning payments only, having high uptime and reliability is critical.
-The objective was for Voltage nodes to help supply the data that Amboss provides, white also providing critical payment infrastructure that allows Amboss to thrive.
+High uptime and reliability is critical for any business that receives lightning payments only.
+The objective was for Voltage nodes to help supply the data that Amboss provides, while also providing critical payment infrastructure that allows Amboss to thrive.